George M. Pullman Distinguished Service Professor

 Office: Walker 505

-My work has focused on the affective components of belonging in the U.S. nineteenth and twentieth centuries—now the twenty-first: in particular, in relation to juridical citizenship, to informal and normative modes of social belonging, and to practices of intimacy as they absorb legal, normative, and fantasmatic forces.
-These scenes of relation articulate state, juridical, and institutional practices of zoning and more abstract boundary-drawing—between public and private, white and non-white, and/or citizen and foreigner—with other kinds of social bonds through which people imagine and practice world-making.
+My work has focused on the affective components of sociality in the U.S. nineteenth and twentieth centuries—now the twenty-first: in particular, in relation to juridical citizenship, to informal and normative modes of social belonging, and to practices of intimacy as they absorb legal, normative, and fantasmatic forces.
+These scenes of relation articulate state, juridical, and institutional practices of zoning and more abstract boundary-drawing—between public and private, white and non-white, straight and non-straight, and/or citizen and foreigner—with other kinds of social bond through which people imagine and practice world-making.

-Also related to the impact of these circuits of social exemplification is an interest in pedagogies of normativity in the academy, culture, and politics.
+Also related to the affective components of the political is an interest in pedagogies of normativity in the academy, culture, and politics.
 I have edited two volumes of Critical Inquiry called On the Case, which bring together leading thinkers to examine the “case”—the standard unit in law, medicine, psychoanalysis, the humanities, the sciences, and popular culture.
 What makes a case ordinary, easily dealt with, or forgettable?
 What makes some cases, and not others, challenges to the way ordinary life or institutional systems usually proceed?
-How do kinds of people become examples of kinds of thing?
-The project works through cases—of torture, of scientific paradigms, of OCD and Obesity, of the cinematic closeup, of literary personhood, of philosophical norms for adjudicating ethics, of servants, and gods, and lyric poetry, and sexuality.
-But all of the essays address their cases with an eye to understanding how cases have been and might be made.
+How does a thing become exemplary?
+How does critical work participate in normative calcifications and their transformation?

-Undergraduate: The Literature of Trauma; Sex and Ethics; Form, Problem, and Event; Reading Cultures; Media Aesthetics; American Literature Survey I, 1630-1850; African-American Women Novelists; Problems in Gender Studies; What’s Love Got to Do with It?: The Genres of Modern Romance; Feminist Theory-Feminist Practice; Early American Novel; Realism and the Unsayable: Wharton, Cather, Parker; Utopias.
+Undergraduate: After Great Pain: From Sentimentality to Affect Theory; The Literature of Trauma; Sex and Ethics; Form, Problem, and Event; Reading Cultures; Media Aesthetics; American Literature Survey I, 1630-1850; African-American Women Novelists; Problems in Gender Studies; What’s Love Got to Do with It?: The Genres of Modern Romance; Feminist Theory-Feminist Practice; Early American Novel; Realism and the Unsayable: Wharton, Cather, Parker; Utopias.

 - Cruel Optimism (Duke UP, 2011), 2011 René Wellek Prize, American Comparative Literature Association